spajus/church-of-supreme-light-bubble/README.md

 Your mind is the limit.

-## Is there Heaven or Hell in this relgion?
+## Is there Heaven or Hell in this religion?

 No, there is not?